protocaller/ProtoCaller/README.rst

 Getting Started
 ---------------

+Full docstring documentation can be found `here <https://protocaller.readthedocs.io/en/latest/ProtoCaller.html>`_.

-There are a few examples which you can find either in the examples/ subfolder or in the "Examples" section of the documentation which you can run to see how ProtoCaller works.
+There are also a few `examples <https://protocaller.readthedocs.io/en/latest/Examples.html>`_ which you can run to see how ProtoCaller works.